beefyfinance/beefy-docs/faq/products/vaults.md

 Each vault can either refer to a pair of tokens invested in liquidity pools, such as CAKE-BNB LP tokens within the Binance Smart Chain ecosystem, or a single token invested in lending platforms or single stake reward pools.
 After depositing tokens to a vault, the user is supplied with vault specific mooTokens which represent their share in the vault.
 We will elaborate on mooTokens in the next section.

-Anyone in the Cowmunity can work together to build new strategies and submit them to governance for voting.
+Anyone in the Cowmoonity can work together to build new strategies and submit them to governance for voting.
 We look at vault requests via our official forum where anyone is free to submit [vault requests](https://forum.beefy.finance/c/vault-requests).

 Summarizing, vaults can: